MindscapeHQ/raygun4node-aws-lambda/example/README.md

 This script installs the dependencies, builds the example, and packages it in the `example.zip` file.

+We recommend running the script from a terminal, to check that everything runs as expected.

 ## Deploy

 To run this example, you have to create first an AWS Lambda function.